Freight Shipping from Phoenix to Portland

 How much does it cost to ship freight from Phoenix to Portland?

-Full truckload (FTL) rates from Phoenix, AZ to Portland, OR currently range from $2,810-$3,464 for a standard dry van load over the 1,307-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to Portland, OR currently range $2,810-$3,464 (roughly $2.17-$2.67 per mile over 1,307 miles).
 LTL shipments typically cost $919-$1,511 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to Portland?